alidiusk/alidiusk.github.io/content/posts/aoc2020-asm.md

 it looks very different from NASM syntax and personally, I find it to be very noisy and difficult to read.

-Most written assembly nowadays seems to use NASM syntax and the NASM assembler, as we are using.
+Most handwritten assembly nowadays seems to use NASM syntax and the NASM assembler, as we are using.

 ### More Instructions

-Now that we know what an instruction is, let us look at some useful assembly instructions that we will make use of:
+Now that we know what an instruction is, let us look at some common and useful assembly instructions that we will make use of:
 * `mov [dest] [src]` : move data from the source to the destination
 * `lea [dest] [mem]` : loads a memory address into the destination register